 Acknowledging this, the United Nations has committed to “leaving no one behind” in an effort to help countries promote inclusive growth and achieve the Sustainable Development Goals (SDGs).

-- Social inclusion is central to ending extreme poverty and fostering shared prosperity.
+Social inclusion is an integral part of—and vital to—achieving the World Bank Group’s twin goals of ending extreme poverty and boosting shared prosperity.

-The World Bank defines social inclusion as the process of improving the terms for individuals and groups to take part in society.
+- The process of improving the terms for individuals and groups to take part in society, and